AdobeDocs/experience-manager-cloud-service.en/help/journey-migration/performing-migration.md

 ---
-title: Performing the migration
+title: Performing the Migration
 description: Learn how to perform the migration once the code and the content are cloud ready
 ---

-# Performing the migration {#performing-migration}
+# Performing the Migration {#performing-migration}

 In this part of the journey, you will learn how to perform the migration once the code and the content are ready to be moved over to AEM as a Cloud Service.